rucio/rucio/CONTRIBUTING.rst

 afterwards they diverge until the next feature release.
 Pull requests for **features** are only made against the **next** branch.
-Pull requests for **patches** are made against the **next** and **master** branch. simultaneously, as these bugfixes need to be represented in both branches.
+Pull requests for **patches** are made against the **next** and **master** branch.
+Simultaneously, as these bugfixes need to be represented in both branches.
 Thus two pull requests are needed for patches, and the helper scripts do it automatically for you.